The traditional Italian breakfast is small, sweet, and based on pastries and milky coffee.

 Especially, if you come from a culture where breakfast is a large-size savoury meal with many different components.

-Instead of frying eggs and sausages like they do for breakfast in England or eat fish as they do for breakfast in Thailand and Japan, for example, a typical Italian breakfast is traditionally small in size, sweet in taste, and not really designed to sustain you.
+Eaten almost on the go, breakfast in Italy – or colazione as they call it in Italian – is not really designed to sustain you.
 Instead, its aim is to kick-start your digestion for the day and to give you a quick burst of energy.

 Like many other things in Italy, breakfast here, at a first glance, may seem like it doesn’t make much sense.
 Yet, when you know how it works and why it’s structured the way it is, it all becomes very clear and logical.

-To delve even deeper into the topic of Italian breakfast, make sure that you also check my blog post:
+To delve even deeper into the topic of Italian breakfast, make sure that you also check my list:

-It gives you details about the origins of and the traditions behind the most popular breakfast foods and drinks in Italy – from cornetto (also called brioche in Northern Italy) to the very popular shortcrust frollini biscuits.
+It gives you details about the origins of and the traditions behind the most popular breakfast foods and drinks in Italy – from cornetto (also called brioche in Northern Italy) to the delicious frollini biscuits.

 10 Rules of Breakfast in Italy or How Do Italians Eat Breakfast